|

 Thermal Power Plants

 Thermal power plants use heat to produce electricity.
 In these facilities, water is heated to create steam, which is then directed to a turbine.
-The pressurized steam drives the turbine, generating mechanical energy, which is converted by the generator.
-This type of plant can utilize various energy sources, such as coal, natural gas, or oil.
+The pressurized steam turns the turbine, generating mechanical energy, which is converted by the generator.
+This type of power plant can use various energy sources, such as coal, natural gas, or oil.

 Nuclear Power Plants

 Nuclear power plants operate on a similar principle, but with the energy released by nuclear fission.
 A primary circuit is used to cool the reactor, releasing considerable heat.
 This heat is used to produce steam in a steam generator.
-The steam then directs a turbine, driving a generator to produce electricity.
-Nuclear power plants are known for their ability to produce large amounts of electricity without direct greenhouse gas emissions.
+The steam then drives a turbine, which turns a generator to produce electricity.
+Nuclear power plants are known for their ability to generate large amounts of electricity without direct emissions of greenhouse gases.

 Hydroelectric Power Plants

 Hydroelectric power plants harness the force of water to generate electricity.
-They are generally built near large bodies of water.
-Water is captured and directed through a turbine, which is rotated by the force of the water.
-As before, this movement drives a generator, thus producing electrical energy.
+They are typically built near large waterways.
+Water is captured and directed through a turbine, which is turned by the force of the water.
+As before, this movement drives a generator, producing electrical energy.
 This mode of production is renewable and environmentally friendly.

 Wind Power Plants

 Wind power plants, on the other hand, take advantage of the kinetic energy of the wind.
-Wind turbines capture the force of the wind, which turns the blades of the turbine.
-The rotary movement produced by the turbine is converted into electricity by a generator.
+Wind turbines capture the power of the wind, causing the turbine blades to rotate.
+The rotational movement produced by the turbine is converted into electricity by a generator.
 This type of energy is also renewable and increasingly popular due to the search for sustainable energy solutions.

 Transformers and Energy Distribution

-Once electricity is generated by the generator, it is sent to a transformer, which raises the voltage of the electric current for transport over long distances.
-This voltage increase is necessary to minimize energy losses during transit through power lines.
-Distribution networks then deliver the electricity to consumers.
+Once the electricity is generated by the generator, it is sent to a transformer, which raises the voltage of the electric current for transport over long distances.
+This voltage increase is necessary to minimize energy losses during transit along electrical lines.
+Distribution networks then bring electricity to consumers.